 Have they already bought another home that would put them under pressure to sell their current home?

 This will let you know how motivated the seller is.

 5. Has the asking price been reduced during the time the property has been on the market?

 This will tell you whether the seller is really keen to offload their home and also let you know that you might have a motivated seller on your hands and perhaps greater bargaining power.

-For more property tips information visit the blog section of the Naked Real Estate website.
+For more property tips information visit the blog section of the Naked Edge Real Estate website.